Peat swamp forest: In Indonesia

-The problem

-Over the past decade, under the Mega Rice Project (MRP), the government of Indonesia has drained over 1 million hectares of the Borneo peat swamp forests for conversion to agricultural land.
+Beginning in 1996 under the Mega Rice Project (MRP), the government of Indonesia drained over 1 million hectares of the Borneo peat swamp forests for conversion to agricultural land.
 Between 1996 and 1998, more than 4,000 kilometers of drainage and irrigation channels were dug, and deforestation accelerated in part through legal and illegal logging and in part through burning.
-The water channels, and the roads and railways built for legal forestry, opened up the region to illegal forestry.
-In the MRP area, forest cover dropped from 64.8% in 1991 to 45.7% in 2000, and clearance has continued since then.
-It appears that almost all the marketable trees have now been removed from the areas covered by the MRP.
+The water channels, roads, and railways built for legal forestry opened up the region to illegal forestry.
+In the MRP area, forest cover dropped from 64.8% in 1991 to 45.7% in 2000.
+Most of the marketable trees were removed from the areas covered by the MRP.
 What happened was not what had been expected: the channels drained the peat forests rather than irrigating them.
 Where the forests had often flooded up to 2 meters deep in the rainy season, now their surface is dry at all times of the year.
-The Indonesian government has now abandoned the MRP.
+The Indonesian government abandoned the MRP in 1998.

 A study for the European Space Agency found that up to 2.57 billion tons of carbon were released to the atmosphere in 1997 as a result of burning peat and vegetation in Indonesia.
 This is equivalent to 40% of the average annual global carbon emissions from fossil fuels, and contributed greatly to the largest annual increase in atmospheric concentration detected since records began in 1957.
-Additionally, the 2002–03 fires released between 200 million to 1 billion tons of carbon into the atmosphere.
+Additionally, fires in 2002–03 released between 200 million to 1 billion tons of carbon into the atmosphere.
+As a result Indonesia became the world's third largest carbon emitter.

-Indonesia is currently the world's third largest carbon emitter, to a large extent due to the destruction of its ancient peat swamp forests.

 Indonesia contains 50% of tropical peat swamps and 10% of dry land in the world.
-They have the potential of playing an important role in mitigating global warming and climate change under the reducing emissions from deforestation and forest degradation (REDD) scheme.
-Rather than reducing deforestation—in terms of claiming carbon credits from REDD initiatives—peatland conservation and rehabilitation are more efficient undertakings, due to the much larger reduced emissions achievable per unit area and the much lower opportunity costs involved.
+They have the potential of playing an important role in mitigating global warming and climate change under the reducing emissions from deforestation and forest degradation (REDD+) scheme.
+Rather than reducing deforestation—in terms of claiming carbon credits from REDD+ initiatives—peatland conservation and rehabilitation are more efficient undertakings, due to the much larger reduced emissions achievable per unit area and the much lower opportunity costs involved.